calculs-ca/DryPipe/README.md

 ```

 #### 3 Run it
-(assuming the above code is in module my_module.py)
+(assuming the above code is in module my_module.py, and that my_module.py is in PYTHONPATH)
 ```shell
     drypipe run --pipeline='my_module:my_pipeline'
 ```